 - Jynx with Frost Breath and Avalanche

 - Vileplume with Acid and Sludge Bomb

-- Skuntank with Poison Jab and Sludge Bomb
+- Salazzle with Poison Jab and Sludge Wave

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

 - Shadow Metagross with Bullet Punch and Meteor Mash

 - Shadow Mamoswine with Powder Snow and Avalanche

 - Shadow Gardevoir with Charm and Dazzling Gleam

 - Shadow Mewtwo with Confusion and Ice Beam